 A tough perennial, lemon balm is easy to grow from plant divisions or cuttings, so you can see if you can get plants free from another gardener.
 You can also grow it from seed.

 Lemon balm can be a bit invasive in warmer climates, so harvest often if you don’t want it seeding the rest of your yard.

-Here’s more about uses for lemon balm.
+Here’s more on uses for lemon balm.

 Peppermint (Zones 3 to 11)

 A go-to remedy for headaches and upset tummies, peppermint is also a delicious herb to keep on hand even if you don’t use it medicinally.

 A notoriously aggressive plant, peppermint should grow somewhere you don’t mind it spreading.
 You can also grow it in a container to help keep it in check.

 The soothing scent of lavender has been studied for its beneficial impact on sleep quality.
 One especially lovely way to enjoy lavender is to grow your own and dry buds on the stem to keep in a vase by your bedside.
 They’re also delicious steeped with other sleep-promoting herbs in a relaxing bedtime tea.

 Lavender needs full sun and well-draining soil.
 Lavender may have more concentrated essential oils when grown in poorer soils.

 Besides being a delicious culinary herb, thyme has antimicrobial properties and is often recommended for treating coughs and respiratory infections.